euctrl-pru/website/data/set/clpx/Traffic_Complexity_Score.md

 total duration of all interactions.

-More information on the methodologies used for the computation of the complexity score see {% cite complexitymetrics %} in the References.
+More information on the methodologies used for the computation of the complexity score see {% cite complexitymetrics --file aviation %} in the References.

 ## Column naming and types